maudeekauffman/brickstack-api-docs/docs/api/sets-post-set.md

 ### cURL response

-The response will be shown on your instance of the terminal that is running the server:
+The response displays on the instance of the terminal that is running the server:

 ```shell
 POST /sets/ 201 34.494 ms - 264